▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Pixel clock25.175 MHz

-After an exhaustive search and lots of trial and error, I settled on a Sharp LQ104V1DG51 — a modern 10.4” 640×480 panel.
+After a lot of searching and trial and error, I went with a Sharp LQ104V1DG51.
 See LQ104V1DG51 Datasheet (PDF).
-The original goal was to find a panel with a fixed horizontal display start at clock 144 - matching the Compaq’s video card timing - whether or not it had a Data Enable signal.
-That would have avoided building a custom delay circuit entirely.
-But no such panel existed, or if it did, it didn’t support the 400-line and 350-line DOS video modes.
+Originally I wanted a panel with a fixed horizontal display start at clock 144 matching the Compaq’s video card timing.
+That would have avoided the delay circuit entirely.
+No such panel exists, or if it does, it doesn’t support 400-line and 350-line DOS modes.

 The LQ104V1DG51 was the best compromise.
-It natively supports 480-line, 400-line, and 350-line modes - the display mode is selected by the polarity combination of the H-Sync and V-Sync signals, which is exactly how the Compaq’s video card signals the mode.
-This means all three DOS video modes work without any additional circuitry.
-The trade-off is needing the BLANK-to-DE delay circuit to handle the horizontal alignment.
+Natively supports 480-line, 400-line, and 350-line modes.
+Mode selection is via H-Sync/V-Sync polarity, which is exactly how the Compaq signals it.
+All three DOS modes work without extra circuitry.
+Trade-off: I need the BLANK-to-DE delay circuit for horizontal alignment.

 ModeH-SyncV-Sync